Module var

 §Value

-The simplest variable is LocalVar<T>, it represents an unchanging value that is shared by cloning.
-All values of types that implement VarValue automatically convert IntoVar<T> to this variable type.
-For this reason you don’t usually need to write it.
+The simplest variable kind is const_var, it represents an unchanging value that is shared by cloning.
+All values of types that implement VarValue automatically convert IntoVar<T> to const var, For this reason you don’t usually need to write const_var(_) when setting properties.

 use zng::prelude::*;